-Intangible assets estimated to have finite estimable lives are amortized over their estimated economic life under the straight-line method; such method correlates to management's estimate of the assets' economic benefit.
+Intangible assets estimated to have finite lives are amortized over their estimated economic life under the straight-line method; such method correlates to management's estimate of the assets' economic benefit.
 Based on management's estimates at origination, these lives range from two to seventeen years.
-Related amortization expense is presented within Selling, General, and Administrative in the accompanying consolidated statements of net income and comprehensive income.
-As of December 31, 2014, remaining lives of intangible assets range from two to sixteen years.
+Related amortization expense is presented within Selling, General, and Administrative in the accompanying consolidated statements of net income (loss) and comprehensive income (loss).
+As of December 31, 2015, remaining lives of intangible assets range from one to fourteen years.